akashgoud2121/Resume-Builder/public/images/README.md

 ## Current Logo

-The application currently uses a placeholder SVG logo (`cognisys-logo.svg`).
+The primary application logo is `Career_Copilot.svg`.
+This file powers the header logos across the marketing and auth screens.
+The Cognisys brand lockup (`cognisys-logo.svg`) still appears in the "Powered by" footer section.

 ## How to Replace with Your Actual Logo